What is Geo-Targeting ?

 if (geo[2] == 'CA'){

-document.write('<a href="http://site1.com"><img src="/banner_ca.gif"></a>');
+document.write('<a href="https://site1.com"><img src="/banner_ca.gif"></a>');

 }